 [ Yes, I chose this photo of an owl because he looks angry and because, Hedwig. ]

 Okay, so that’s probably a really overly dramatic title, but you realize I act in short films, right?
 I was just born this way.
-This post isn’t about to get all cray about my lack of e-fame, but I wanted to discuss my realization about something amidst the crazy mania that is blogging.
+This post isn’t about to get all cray about my lack of e-fame or why you’re not following me, but I wanted to discuss my realization about something amidst the crazy mania that is blogging.
 What is the realization, you ask?
 Well, read on 😉

 Why the Hell Aren’t You Following Me?